oracle/oracle-database-operator/docs/sidb/README.md

 **Note:** OEM Express is not available for 23.3.0 and later releases

 ### Database Persistence (Storage) Configuration Options
-The database persistence can be achieved in the following two ways:
+You can configure database persistence in the following two ways:
 - Dynamic Persistence Provisioning
 - Static Persistence Provisioning